 (o) Actions by Party B. Any notice sent by Party B designating an Early Termination Date shall be ineffective unless and until such designation is consented to in writing by FSA, and such consent is delivered to Party A. No Transactions may be entered into, and no waiver or amendment of any provision of any Confirmation or any other terms of this Agreement may be made without the prior written consent of FSA.
 A copy of the form of any amendment to this Agreement will be furnished to each of S&P and Moody’s before the effective date of such amendment.

 Policy-Related Tax Information.
-Party A will deliver to FSA, or to such government or taxing authority as FSA may direct, upon reasonable demand by FSA, any form or document that may be required or reasonably requested in writing in order to allow FSA to make a payment under the PolicyPolicies without any deduction or withholding for or on account of any Tax or with such deduction or withholding at a reduced rate (so long as the completion, execution or submission of such form or document would not materially prejudice the legal or commercial position of Party A), with any such document to be accurate and completed in a manner reasonably satisfactory to FSA and to be executed and to be delivered with any reasonably required certification.
+Party A will deliver to FSA, or to such government or taxing authority as FSA may direct, upon reasonable demand by FSA, any form or document that may be required or reasonably requested in writing in order to allow FSA to make a payment under the Policies without any deduction or withholding for or on account of any Tax or with such deduction or withholding at a reduced rate (so long as the completion, execution or submission of such form or document would not materially prejudice the legal or commercial position of Party A), with any such document to be accurate and completed in a manner reasonably satisfactory to FSA and to be executed and to be delivered with any reasonably required certification.

-Single TransactionGroup of Transactions.
-Each party agrees that it shall not enter into any Transaction under this Agreement other than the Credit Swap TransactionTransactions.
+Single Group of Transactions.
+Each party agrees that it shall not enter into any Transaction under this Agreement other than the Credit Swap Transactions.

-Conditions Precedent. (i) The condition precedent set forth in clause (1) of Section 2(a)(iii) shall not apply to payments owed by a party if the other party shall have satisfied in full all its payment obligations under Section 2(a)(i) and shall at the relevant time have no future payment obligations whether absolute or contingent, under Section 2(a)(i) and (ii) Section 2(a)(iii) is hereby deleted in its entireity and replace by the following:
+Conditions Precedent. (i) The condition precedent set forth in clause (1) of Section 2(a)(iii) shall not apply to payments owed by a party if the other party shall have satisfied in full all its payment obligations under Section 2(a)(i) and shall at the relevant time have no future payment obligations whether absolute or contingent, under Section 2(a)(i) and (ii) Section 2(a)(iii) is hereby deleted in its entirety and replace by the following:

 Additional Representations.
 For the purpose of Section 3 of the Agreement, each party further represents and warrants to the other party (which representations will be deemed repeated at all times until the termination of this Agreement and any Transactions) that: